tim-schilling/deps/final/0010-new-governance.rst

   member of the Technical Board.
 This determination must be made jointly by the other members of the Technical Board, and the DSF Board.
-A valid determination of ineligibility requires that all other members of the Technical Board vote "+1" on the question "Shall this person be declared ineligible for the Technical Board?", and that all members of the DSF Board who can vote on the issue (the affected person, if a DSF Board member, MUST NOT vote) vote "yes" on a motion that the person in question is ineligible.
+A valid determination of ineligibility requires that all other members of the Technical Board vote to declare the affected person ineligible and that all members of the DSF Board who can vote on the issue (the affected person, if a DSF Board member, can not vote) vote "yes" on a motion that the person in question is ineligible.

-A member of the Technical Board MAY resign from the Technical Board by notifying the other members of the Technical Board of their intent to resign.
+* A member of the Technical Board resigns from the Technical Board by notifying the other members of the Technical Board of their intent to resign.

 The Technical Board should try to fill a vacancy on the Technical Board.
-To do so, the other members of the Technical Board (and the departing member(s), if eligible and willing), SHALL use this
-process:
+This may involve the departing member if they are eligible and willing.
+The process is as follows:

 * Any member of the Technical Board, including an otherwise eligible but departing member, may nominate a candidate to fill a vacancy.

 * The Technical Board will notify the Secretary of the DSF, in writing, of the nomination.
-The DSF Board SHALL check the qualifications of the person nominated, and the Secretary of the DSF will notify the Technical Board of the result.
+The DSF Board will check the qualifications of the person nominated, and the Secretary of the DSF will notify the Technical Board of the result.
 If the DSF Board determines the nominated person is not qualified, the nomination must be discarded.

-* Otherwise, the Technical Board then SHALL vote on the question:
-  "Shall this candidate fill the vacancy on the Technical Board?"
-As an exception to the Technical Board voting process described above, this vote SHALL have only a single one-week voting period, SHALL have an outcome of "Accept" if all eligible voting members of the Technical Board vote "+1" in that period, and SHALL have an outcome of "Reject" otherwise.
+* A qualified nominee will fill the vacancy if the Technical Board votes to appoint the nominee.
+As an exception to the Technical Board voting process described above, this vote must be completed within one-week and it must be unanimous approval.

 Interaction of the Technical Board and the Django Security Team